Sn4red/bayus/README.md

 # Overview
 ## Information
 /`channels`, /`information` and /`rules` provide containers with information and server rules, and are only posted in the information channels.
+Also, /`braindump` is a personal-use command that displays quick-access buttons with useful links.

 ## Backup
 /`backup` provides administrative tools to create, query, upload, and delete backups for a particular server: